Acelino Freitas: After Corrales

 On April 29, 2006, Freitas defeated Zahir Raheem for the vacant WBO lightweight title by split decision.
 Freitas announced his retirement as a professional boxer on October 4, 2006.
 Later on, he announced his come back from retirement, and the WBO re-instated him as their lightweight champion.

 On April 28, 2007, he fought Juan Diaz in Mashantucket, USA, losing by TKO after his trainer stopped the bout at the beginning the 9th round, drawing boos from the crowd.

 He has fought three times since his last loss (2012, 2015, and most recently in November 2017), all wins against inferior competition and all in South America (two wins by knockout and one win by 8-round unanimous decision).

 Personal life

 Freitas' childhood hero was Brazilian boxer Eder Jofre.
-His career in boxing was heavily influenced by his older brother Luis Claudio Freitas.
+His career in boxing was influenced by his older brother Luis Claudio Freitas.

-He has been able to help his family financially and has built a soccer field in his mansion, allowing him to practice his second favorite sport.

 Freitas' married wife Eliana Guimarães in 2001, they divorced in 2003.

 He was Secretary of Sports in Salvador and is member of Brazilian Republican Party.

 The careers of Acelino Freitas and Luis Claudio Freitas are depicted in the 2019 biographical TV series Irmãos Freitas, directed by Walter Salles and Sérgio Machado.
-Brazilian actors Daniel Rocha and Rômulo Braga co-star as Acelino Freitas and Luis Claudio Freitas.
+Brazilian actors Daniel Rocha and Rômulo Braga co-star as Acelino Freitas and Luis Claudio Freitas respectively.

 In 2024, Acelino Freitas performed cosplayed as chimarrão in the reality singing competition The Masked Singer Brasil.